 Another important thing to note here is that there is not necessarily a right or wrong way to establish rapport with your audience.
 You as the speaker must determine what you think will work best and help make a connection.
 Take for example an informative speech on "how to throw a baseball."

 How would you establish rapport with your audience on that topic?
-Maybe you choose to focus on the age of your audience, and noting that they are all relatively young and that some of them are already parents, you might say, "A lot of people in this room have or may have children someday, and if you decide you want to throw a ball with them or help them with sports, a relationship or connection a speaker makes with the audience here are three steps you can use to teach them how to throw a baseball."
+Maybe you choose to focus on the age of your audience, and noting that they are all relatively young and that some of them are already parents, you might say, "A lot of people in this room have or may have children someday, and if you decide you want to throw a ball with them or help them with sports, here are three steps you can use to teach them how to throw a baseball."
 Will everyone in the class have kids someday?
-Probably not, but it is reasonable to guess that most about your audience will relate to this approach based on a demographic analysis.
+Probably not, but it is reasonable to guess that most of your audience will relate to this approach based on a demographic analysis.